wednesday-solutions/multi-cloud-etl-pipeline/README.md

 ## IMP Note for AWS Glue

-Glue doens't recognize other files except the job file (i.e. main.py) so you have to give your pacakage as a separate wheel file or zip file & provide it's S3 uri in "Python library path".
+Glue doesn't recognize other files except the job file (i.e. main.py) so you have to give your pacakage as a separate wheel file or zip file & provide it's S3 uri in "Python library path".

 Steps: